anyscale/templates/templates/e2e-dspy-workflow/README.md

-    Highest Dev Set Score: 48.6, Model: fine-tuned
+    Highest Dev Set Score: 56.3, Model: Fine-tuned

-We see that the our finetuned model significantly outperforms the base model on the synthetic devset, even when prompt optimized.
+We see that the our finetuned model significantly outperforms the base model on the synthetic devset, and prompt optimization isn't enough to bring 1B all the way up to FT performance.

 We will now evaluate both the finetuned and base models on the real test set to see if we have improved performance.
 We will use the prompt optimized versions of the models that we created using the synthetic devset as our in context examples.